 Note on Health Savings Accounts (HSA):

 If your employer offers a Health Savings Account (HSA), take full advantage of this type of insurance.
-The contributions to a HSA are taken pre-tax; thus, they lowering your taxable income.
+The contributions to an HSA are taken pre-tax; thus, they lower your taxable income.
 However, each year a maximum amount of money can be contributed; in 2019, the contribution limit is $3,500 for a single coverage (up from $3,450 in 2018) and $7,000 for a family (up from $6,900 in 2018).

-Since HSAs has tax advantages, the Money Bliss recommendation is to always fully max out the HSA contribution limit each year.
+Since HSAs have tax advantages, the Money Bliss recommendation is to always fully max out the HSA contribution limit each year.
 While working through Money Bliss Step #4 & 5, you must weigh the advantages and disadvantages of fully maxing out the HSA contributions for your personal money situation.
 However, if credit card debt is involved, wait until starting Money Bliss #6 to max out the contributions each year.